hajarik/MTA/readme.md

 ## Objectives:

-- Apply your knowledge of JavaScript to solve a real world problem.
+- Apply your knowledge of Java to solve a real world problem.
 - Get really good at array manipulation.

 ### Activity